Twingamerdudes/Youtube-Special/README.md

 # Welcome
 Welcome, it looks like you want to mess around with these programs or maybe make changes to them yourself!
 That's great!
 You can do basically whatever you want with this!
-Make sure to see the 200 sub special: (no link yet).
+Make sure to see the 200 sub special: https://www.youtube.com/watch?v=G-wsDTy0ngE.
 Dont forget to sub to my YT: https://www.youtube.com/channel/UCadEWq_aCTBqD05iGgZfhiQ